omise/omise-node/README.md

 }).then(function(charge) {

-  // This function will be called after charge is created.
+  // This function will be called after a charge is created.

 }).error(function(err) {